Ypsilanti District Library: Expansion

 The library expanded in 1992, opening the Roundtree branch at Ellsworth and Hewitt Roads, and expanding the Peters branch.
 A strategic plan adopted in 1995 called for a new, larger library building, which was approved by voters in 1998.
 The 1998 proposal approved the funding for a new library in Ypsilanti Township, along with a major renovation of the Michigan Avenue branch, and the purchase of a new bookmobile.

 The new Ypsilanti Township library, located on Whittaker Road, broke ground in 2000, and opened in 2002.
 At 60,000 square feet, it remains the largest branch in the system, housing the library administration and the local history collection.

 The Ypsilanti District Library received the John Cotton Dana Library Public Relations Award for its second annual Ypsilanti Songwriting Festival in 2009.

 Superior Township joined the library district in 2006, expanding the library's service area to three municipalities.
 A temporary Superior Branch opened in 2007 in a former fire station on MacArthur Road, less than 2000 square feet in size.
 The temporary branch was replaced by a larger branch, which received funding in 2018, and opened in 2022.

+After a storm in July 2023, the Michigan Avenue branch was closed for 21 months due to water damage.